These 12 Beautiful Destinations in Southeast Asia Should Be on Every Traveler’s Bucket List

 2. Boracay, Philippines

-After a day of adventure, visitors can unwind at one of the island’s many beachside bars and restaurants, with many options found in D’Mall.
-The island’s vibrant nightlife also makes it a top destination for those looking to break in their dancing shoes, with options ranging from relaxed lounges to bustling clubs.
+After a day of adventure, relax at one of the island’s many beachside bars and restaurants, with many options found in D’Mall.
+The island’s lively nightlife also makes it a top destination if you’re looking to break in your dancing shoes, with relaxed lounges and bustling clubs.

 Read also: Best Hidden Beaches in the World